aviflax/resume/resume.md

 * Designed, implemented, and maintained:
   * An internal prompt engineering tool for rapidly testing many variations of LLM invocations
-  * A pre-alpha SaaS product to enable non-experts to craft, test, and use LLM prompts with multiple LLM providers
+  * A prototype SaaS product to enable non-experts to craft, test, and use LLM prompts with multiple LLM providers
 * Tech: JavaScript, Google Apps Script, Google Workspace APIs, PostgreSQL, HTMX, Python, Django, Clojure